apache/flink/docs/dev/connectors/elasticsearch.md

 an exponential backoff.
 For more information on the behaviour of the internal `BulkProcessor` and how to configure it, please see the following section.

+By default, if a failure handler is not provided, the sink uses a `NoOpFailureHandler` that simply fails for all kinds of exceptions.
+The connector also provides a `RetryRejectedExecutionFailureHandler` implementation that always re-add requests that have failed due to queue capacity saturation.

 <p style="border-radius: 5px; padding: 5px" class="bg-danger">
 <b>IMPORTANT</b>: Re-adding requests back to the internal <b>BulkProcessor</b>
 on failures will lead to longer checkpoints, as the sink will also need to wait for the re-added requests to be flushed when checkpointing.
+For example, when using <b>RetryRejectedExecutionFailureHandler</>, checkpoints will need to wait until Elasticsearch node queues have enough capacity for all the pending requests.
 This also means that if re-added requests never succeed, the checkpoint will never finish.
 </p>